tjpalanca/LearningJulia.jl/docs/src/language.md

 * You can dispatch on the actual value of a type using the `Val` keyword, but this is likely to be not idiomatic.

+## Methods

+> To facilitate using many different implementations of the same concept
+> smoothly, functions need not be defined all at once, but can rather be defined
+> piecewise by providing specific behaviors for certain combinations of
+> argument types and counts.

+* A "function" is
+  * an object that maps a tuple of argyuments to a return value or throws an exception if no appropriate value can be returned.
+  * a conceptual operation that may be abstract
+* A "method" is
+  * a specific concrete implementation or behavior of a fucntion.
+  * a function defined is usually just one method
+* Even if the concrete implementation is quite different, well designed dispatch will appear very coherent from the outside.
+* Multiple dispatch (like R's S4 but more deliberately made lol)
+  * Most specific (lower on the type tree) will be used.
+* Ambiguities in selecting most specific type raise an error.
+* Just define a function but with type annotations and voila it's a method of that function (already that's less typing than R)
+* All conversion in Julia is explicit (also different from R)
+* Use `methods(f)` to figure out the methods attached to the generic
+* No type means the `Any` apex type.

+### Parametric Methods

+* you can also define methods like so: `same_type(x::T, y::T) where {T}` which applies whenever both `x` and `y` are of the same type.
+* You can also constrain those parameters by doing `where {T<:Real}`

+### Redefining methods

+* You cannot immediately use new method definitions as soon as you defined them usually in the same expression; use `Base.invokelatest(f)` to get around this.

+### Design patterns

+* **Extracting the type parameter from a super-type**